How a Stuffed Animal Cost One Man His Custody Case

 72. But things got even worse for Fluffy.

 a.
 The Applicant testified that after a while, whenever Fluffy came out of the Respondent’s trunk, the little stuffed animal smelled terrible.
-Fluffy gave off a noxious odor, [sic] as if dipped in Vicks VapoRub or camphor oil.
+Fluffy gave off a noxious odor,

 b.
 The Applicant said on three occasions she had to wash Fluffy because Grace couldn’t possibly play with a toy which had apparently been doused in an offensive and potentially dangerous substance.